octanner/react-layout-ui/docs/Element.md

 ## Props

-- width -> amount of horizontal space to consume in px
+- width: number -> amount of horizontal space to consume in px
 - height: number -> amount of vertical space to consume in px